Cleaning up the Garden Fall Checklist

 Adding mulch in the fall will go a long way to boosting your garden’s nutrition preparing it for a healthier growing season.

-Cleaning up your garden for the winter may seem like just a tedious chore, but it is so much more than that.
+Cleaning up your garden at the end of the growing season may seem like a tedious chore, but it is so much more than that.
 It is an investment in the future of your backyard vegetable garden.

 Take the time now to remove the old plants, turn your soil over to allow it to breathe, and deter pests and disease by adding organic mulch and you will have a much healthier start come spring.

-Now that you have a checklist for cleaning up the garden you are one step closer to a vegetable garden that will feed you and your family for years to come!
+Now that you have a fall garden cleanup checklist, you are one step closer to a vegetable garden that will feed you and your family for years to come!

 I had a horrible problem with horn worms a few years ago.
 I have since planted marigolds around my tomatoes and I have not had a problem since.
 You should try it out and see if it helps you!